• Skip to primary navigation

 • ×

-Other ideas are to try different colours, add glitter, or get creative and make them look like a witch or ghost.
+Other ideas are to try different colours, add glitter, or get creative and decorate the jar to look like a witch or ghost.

-make a lava lamp like a pumpkin - image of pumpkin and lava lamp
+make a lava lamp like a pumpkin - image of pumpkin and homemade lava lamp made with a small jar, orange water and vegetable oil

 How to make a pumpkin lava lamp